 This is the first year that the calendars were professionally printed, a big investment up front but luckily the paper was donated this year so that printing was only major expense in getting the calendars off the ground.
 As last year these calendars are printed in the ginormous 11×17 size and each and every month features 2 kool car photos!
 Order at royboyproductions.com!

-The Trucks, Hot Rods, and Kustom editions all were sold to benefit the Wounded Warrior Project.
+This year 6 copies were available (click on the thumbnails to see the entire calendar): The Trucks, Hot Rods, and Kustom editions all were sold to benefit the Wounded Warrior Project.

+The 3 Show specific editions went to individual causes.
 The Stray Kat Kustoms Edition benefitted the Red Cross, as Mr. Stray Kat Kustoms himself (Mickey) said, they were here to help when we had a tornado, and they’re still there help folks like Joplin last year.
-For info on the Stray Kat Kustoms shows go to straykatkustoms.com Order at royboyproductions.com!
+For info on the Stray Kat Kustoms shows go to straykatkustoms.comĀ Order at royboyproductions.com!

 The Greaserama Edition went to benefit the Punk Rod Todd Memorial Fund.
 The world suffered a loss last year when Todd passed, his vision and drive helped focus the Greaserama into the kool kulture event that it is today and he was one of the good guys.
 Thanks again for being a great guy Todd, we all miss ya, even those of us that barely knew ya.
 For info on the Greaserama go to greaserama.com Order at royboyproductions.com!